Goldenone2/Hamilton-s-Frog-GBS/PCA.md

 # Data visualisation in R

-PCA plots will be included alongside a phylogeny of these same data.
-I will create two plots for publication:
+PCA plots were be included alongside a phylogeny of these same data.
+I created two plots for publication:
 - all my data
 - Te Pākeka + translocated sites alongside